Get insider access

 When it matters: If you run out of power and don't have spare AA/AAA batteries or access to a power source to recharge your headphones.

-All the active features of a headphone stop working when the battery is completely drained.
+All the active features of a pair of headphones stop working when the battery is completely drained.
 However, some active headphones can also work passively so that you can continue to listen to your audio even when they're out of power.
-Depending on the headphones battery life you won't always have the possibility to charge them when the batteries die.
-Therefore headphones that have passive playback will be scored slightly better than those that don't.
+Depending on the headphones' battery life, you won't always be able to charge them when they die.
+Therefore, headphones with passive playback will be scored slightly better than those without.

 Conclusion